+Button Description

-e alarm buzzer volume.
+Sound Level Used to set the alarm buzzer volume.

-Range: minimu

-um sound level (1) to maximum sound level (10)
+Range: minimum sound level (1) to maximum sound level (10)

 Resolution: 1

-Maximum Alar m Sound Level (10) corresponds to 80 dB(A).
+Maximum Alarm Sound Level (10) corresponds to 80 dB(A).

 Make sure that the sound level alarm is not less than the ambient sound levels

-Used to activate power save mode.
+Power Save Used to activate power save mode.

-Range: OFF, 1 to 10 min.
+Range: ON/OFF

-nin.
-The screen is turned ON automatically in case of an alarm or if ssed.
+The screen is turned ON automatically in case of an alarm or if any key is pressed.

-Used to set the brightness of the display Range: 20 to 100 points
+Brightness Used to set the brightness of the display

-Maximum Alar

-Button Description
+Range: 20 to 100 points

+Resolution: 1

+Nebulizer Used to set the nebulization time period

+Range: 5 to 60 minutes

+Resolution: 5 minutes

 Purge period Used to set purge period

 Range: OFF to 10 min

 Resolution:1 min.

-Patient type Used to choose patient age range for the IPI parameter (available only if both and Oridion capnography are present)

-Adult/Pediatric 1-3 years/Pediatric 3-6 years/Pediatric 6-12 years
+Button Description

 Info Gives the system information:

 - Unit serial number

 - SW version

 - Turbine working hours

 - Unit working hours

 - Altitude

 - Network

 - IP address